AdamBoley/The-Space-Marine-Legions/README.md

 Other users may access this project using Gitpod by following the steps below:

-1. Install the Google Chrome or Firefox browser
+1. Install the Google Chrome or Firefox browser.
-2. Navigate to Github
+2. Navigate to Github.
 3. Log into GitHub or create a Github account, if you don't already have one.
 4. Navigate to my Github profile - [Adam Boley](https://github.com/AdamBoley).
 5. Under the Repositories tab, locate the repository named "The-Space-Marine-Legions".